ydb-platform/ydb/BUILD.md

     sudo pip3 install conan
      ```

- 1. Create work directory.
-Please make sure youre have at least 80Gb free space on the filesystem where your want to place this directory.
-Also we recomend to use SSD drive to reduce build time.
+ 1. Create the work directory.
+Please make sure you have at least 80Gb of free space.
+We also recommend placing this directory on SSD to reduce build times.
     ```
     mkdir ~/ydbwork && cd ~/ydbwork
     mkdir build
     ```

- 1. Checkout ydb repository.
+ 1. Clone the ydb repository.
     ```
     git clone https://github.com/ydb-platform/ydb.git
     ```